Vizer/ngx-virtual-select-field/README.md

 1. Import bundle into your component
     ```typescript
-    import { LibVirtualSelectFieldBundle } from '@angular-material-virtual-select/virtual-select-field';
+    import { LibVirtualSelectFieldBundle } from 'ngx-virtual-select-field';
     ...
     @Component({
       imports: [